Structure of the CFT

 Members of the Vanderbilt teaching community may identify their CFT liaison by viewing this chart.

 Who Are We?

-Julaine Fowlin is the Assistant Director for Instructional Design.
-Her position was strategically created to strengthen online instructional design expertise in the Center for Teaching.
+Julaine Fowlin is the former Assistant Director for Instructional Design and current Educational Consultant supporting the CFT from Boston.
+Julaine has extensive instructional design expertise and supports faculty and programs designing courses for online, blended, and in-person contexts.
 She comes to Vanderbilt from Auburn University, where she was director of faculty development at the Harrison School of Pharmacy, designing and implementing an integrated professional development plan for the school.
 She has more than ten years of experience in instructional design and technology, helping design and launch online and blended courses at Auburn University, Virginia Tech, Holy Names University, and the University of the West Indies.

 She earned her doctorate in learning science and technology from Virginia Tech after completing her master of science in education from Southern Illinois University–Edwardsville.
 She adopts a systems thinking approach to educational development, and her motto is, “yes, we can, and together we will.”
 Her research interests include the design and development of innovative learning experiences, focusing on curriculum reform, knowledge management, collaborative learning, and preparation of practice-ready graduates.